querkmachine/beeps.website/src/svenska.md

 | them          | dem      |                                      |
 | it            | den, det | 'den' for gendered, 'det' for neuter |

+#### 'du' vs. 'ni'

+Historically, 'du' is informal whereas 'ni' is formal.
+In the modern day, however, 'du' is used almost universally.

+'Ni' remains as an optional way of showing deference and respect, and is more common in rural or traditional settings.

 ### Posessive pronouns

 | English          | Svenska (en) | Svenska (ett) | Svenska (pl.) |